 Enter the name for the DataSet (how you want to reference it in Domo), and you can optionally select a TTL for the cache.
 The default TTL value for cache is recommended at 900 seconds (15 minutes).
 If your Snowflake database table is expected to update faster than 15 minutes then you can choose a lower TTL.

 On the preview pane on the right, you can also toggle between viewing a preview of the data or viewing the schema of the table being used.
 Click the Create button to complete your Domo Federated DataSet creation.

 You now have a DataSet created in Domo from your Snowflake data!
 You can create Cards using Analyzer from this DataSet, but ETL, SQL DataFlows and DataSet Alerts are not available to operate on Federated DataSets.Note: DataSet Views (Beta) is available for Snowflake Federated DataSets.
 Please contact your Account Manager or Customer Success Manager for more details.

-What connection mechanism is Domo using for Snowflake Federated direct queries?
+What connection mechanism is Domo using for the Snowflake Federated direct queries?

 Domo uses native Snowflake connectivity to query data from your Snowflake tables.

-Can Domo’s Connectors be used to bring data into Snowflake warehouse?
+Can Domo’s Connectors be used to bring data into the Snowflake warehouse?